thoughtspile/ferma/README.md

-# Le form
+# Formaster

 > WIP: this is not a real package.
 For now, I'm just exploring the problem space.

 I want to love native HTML forms.
 I really do.
 But the quirks of native forms don't make it so easy to love them.
-So I set out to build leform to fix that.
+So I set out to build formaster to fix that.
 I'm aiming to acheive:

 1. Custom client-side validation
 2. Easy integration with server-side validation